mrbid/Borg-ER-3/README.md

 * BIQUADS are executed from left to right, first BIQUAD 1, then 2, then 3.
 * You can use the **Load** button to reset any changes since your last **Save**.
 * You can mouse scroll zoom the oscilloscope, right click to reset zoom.
+* You can hold the space bar while turning the dials to hear and see their effect in real-time.

 ## Build Instructions
 ```